-Deduction U/s 80TTA -Interest on Savings Bank Account
+Deduction Section 80TTA -Interest on Savings Bank Account

-When you deposit money in a Savings Bank account, you get to earn a fixed rate of interest on the balance in your Savings account.
-Now,the interest that you earn during the year becomes your income for that particular financial year.
+When you deposit money in a Savings Bank account, you earn a fixed rate of interest on the balance in your Savings account.
+Right !
+Now,the interest that you earn during a particular year becomes your income for that financial year.

 There is a common query amongst people while filing their income tax returns : Whether this interest on savings account is taxable and if so to what extent ?

 So, here we shall be answering all your queries related to Interest on Savings bank account.